mapaction/osm-changesets/doc/proposed-scripts.md

 * Downloads the latest OSM PBF file from the given URL to the `latest` directory
-* Creates an incremental difference file by comparing the `latest` and `previous` PBF files and stores this in the `updates` directory with an appropriate name and timestamp.
+* Creates an incremental difference file by comparing the `latest` and `previous` PBF files and stores this in the `updates/incremental` directory with an appropriate name and timestamp.
-* Creates a cumulative difference file by comparing the `latest` and `baseline` PBF files and stores this in the `updates` directory with an appropriate name and timestamp.
+* Creates a cumulative difference file by comparing the `latest` and `baseline` PBF files and stores this in the `updates/cumulative` directory with an appropriate name and timestamp.